Rattlesnake Ledge and Rattlesnake Mountain

 Washington State Department of Natural Resources

 Because of routine clear-cut logging on Rattlesnake Mountain, the trail passes through woodlands in various stages of destruction and recovery, from airy, deciduous lowland forest (upper left), to seedlings so dense the earth is barren beneath them (upper right), to more mature forest with a balance of understory and middlestory plant life (lower left), to vast, newly levelled swaths (lower right).
-Rattlesnake Mountain Trail, April 05, 2014 and July 22, 2017.
+Rattlesnake Mountain Trail, Washington.

 Stan’s Overlook (2.50 miles/4.00 km from the Snoqualmie Point trailhead) and Grand Prospect (shown here, 4.90 miles/7.90 km from the Snoqualmie Point trailhead) afford similar views of the Snoqualmie River Valley, Mount Si, Mount Teneriffe, and the North Cascades beyond.
 The prominent peaks on the distant horizon are Mount Index (center) and Whitehorse Mountain (left).
-Rattlesnake Mountain Trail, March 18, 2023.
+Rattlesnake Mountain Trail, Washington.

-A diverse array of spring and summer wildflowers can be found across Rattlesnake Mountain, including, top row, left to right, largeleaf avens (Geum macrophyllum), Siberian springbeauties (Claytonia sibirica), Pacific trilliums (Trillium ovatum), red-flowering currants (Ribes sanguineum), western starflowers (Lysimachia latifolia), arctic sweet coltsfoots (Petasites frigidus), osoberries (Oemleria cerasiformis), and star-flowered false Solomon’s seals (Maianthemum stellatum); center row, left to right, salal (Gaultheria shallon), Pacific bleeding hearts (Dicentra formosa), and orange honeysuckle (Lonicera ciliosa); and lower row, left to right, wood roses (Rosa gymnocarpa), harsh paintbrushes (Castilleja hispida), thimbleberries (Rubus parviflorus), trailing blackberries (R. ursinus), red elderberries (Sambucus racemosa), pioneer violets (Viola glabella), evergreen violets (V. sempervirens), and salmonberries (R. spectabilis).
+A diverse array of spring and summer wildflowers can be found across Rattlesnake Mountain, including, top row, left to right, largeleaf avens (Geum macrophyllum), Siberian springbeauties (Claytonia sibirica), Pacific trilliums (Trillium ovatum), red-flowering currants (Ribes sanguineum), western starflowers (Lysimachia latifolia), arctic sweet coltsfoots (Petasites frigidus), osoberries (Oemleria cerasiformis), and star-flowered false Solomon’s seals (Maianthemum stellatum); center row, left to right, salal (Gaultheria shallon), Pacific bleeding hearts (Dicentra formosa), and orange honeysuckle (Lonicera ciliosa); and lower row, left to right, wood roses (Rosa gymnocarpa), harsh paintbrushes (Castilleja hispida), thimbleberries (Rubus parviflorus), trailing blackberries (Rubus ursinus), red elderberries (Sambucus racemosa), pioneer violets (Viola glabella), evergreen violets (Viola sempervirens), and salmonberries (Rubus spectabilis).
+Rattlesnake Mountain Trail, Washington.

 Curiously formed and fancifully named fungi abound on the plentiful dead wood produced by logging and regrowth on Rattlesnake Mountain.
 Keep an eye out for spots of color created by various species of jelly fungi, commonly referred to as witches’ butter (here, likely, orange witches’ butter, Dacrymyces palmatus) (lower left), and the distinctive, humorously named poor man’s gumdrops (Guepiniopsis alpina) (upper left).
 On the many tree stumps and snags, look for divers types of shelf, or, bracket fungi, also known as wood conks, ranging from delicate to grotesque (upper center, lower right center, and right), as well as bizarre little cup fungi resembling human ears (lower left center).

 Deceptively mild-mannered in comparison to others of their raucous kindred, Canada jays (Perisoreus canadensis) wait at the mountain’s overlooks to snatch snacks from unwary visitors.
-Rattlesnake Mountain Trail, March 26, 2016.
+Rattlesnake Mountain Trail, Washington.

 © 2014-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.